acani/acani.github.com/opportunity/index.md

 ## Criteria

-I'm seeking an amazing, genius, diligent individual who meets the following criteria:
+I'm seeking amazing, genius, diligent individuals who meet the following criteria:

 - Passionate about developing an application that revolutionizes society.
 - Able & willing to work 10+ hrs/wk together in person on nights & weekends.